 Photograph © Bill Carslake (Cairngorms 2018)

 A Finzi Scholarship project.
-Inspired by Bill’s solo camping trips looking for mountain hares in Scotland.
-Timidus is from the Latin binomial for mountain hare.
-The piece is for violin, cello, piano and clarinet, and is in progress.
-Bill also wrote a travel account about composing with mountain hares in the Cairngorms.
+Inspired by Bill’s solo camping trips looking for Mountain Hares in Scotland.
+For orchestra (2fl,2ob,2cl,2bn; 4hn,2tpt,0,0; timp incl. stones; strings).
+There is a version in progress for violin, cello, piano and clarinet.
+Bill also wrote a travel essay about the process of travelling and composing in the Cairngorms called Disco Ball – Mountain Hare: composing in the Cairngorms.

-Over the course of his trips in the Cairngorms Bill became attuned to these elusive animals.
+Over the course of his two trips in the Cairngorms Bill connected with these elusive animals.
 He also saw golden eagle and red deer.
-Timidus is inspired by the tensions between the communities that co-exist in the vast sub-arctic tundra landscape that is the Cairngorms.
-The second movement explores the power of the wind (listen to the extract above).
+Disco Ball is inspired by the space, the movements of the hares themselves and his experiences in this large subarctic area.
+The second movement in particular reacts to the power of the wind.

-The mountain hare, Lepus timidus, is a survivor from the last ice age.
+(The Mountain Hare, Lepus timidus, is a survivor from the last ice age.
 It is related to Arctic and Greenland hares.
 It thrives in the northern belt stretching from Scandinavia to Siberia.
 There are isolated communities in the Alps, Ireland and Scotland.
-In the case of Ireland and Scotland, when the ice sheet retreated the mountain hares evolved into two unique species: Lepus timidus hibernicus and Lepus timidus scoticus.
-All mountain hares are different from the brown hare, Lepus europaeus, which arrived in Ireland and the UK thousands of years later.
+The Brown Hare, Lepus europaeus, arrived in Ireland and the UK thousands of years later.)